AlasdairWilkins/codenames/app/README.md

 ## Adding a Router

-Create React App doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/web/) is the most popular one.
+Create React Game doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/web/) is the most popular one.

 To add it, run: